 Have you ever wanted to see a waterfall in Florida?
 Here's your chance.
 The waterfall on this hike is not high at all, but it's interesting in other aspects, not to mention that it's pretty powerful.
 Besides the waterfall, you'll get to experience the beauty of the Suwanee River Valley.
-Additionally, you can extend your hike to see Florida's only Class III whitewater rapids.
+Additionally, the hike continues to an anomalous natural sight: one of only two Class III whitewater rapids in Florida.
 This hike occurred on Sunday, July 19th, 2015.
-My plan was to hike the Florida Trail from the trailhead at Bell Springs to at least Robinson Creek Falls.
-Depending on conditions, I wanted to visit the Big Shoals on the Suwannee River, but a deep-looking ford of Robinson Creek happened to be my turnaround point, as I didn't have the proper gear for fording at the time.
+My plan was to hike the Florida Trail from the trailhead at Bell Springs to at least Robinson Branch Falls.
+Depending on conditions, I wanted to visit the Big Shoals on the Suwannee River, but a deep-looking ford of Robinson Branch happened to be my turnaround point, as I didn't have the proper gear for fording at the time.
 On Saturday, November 4th, 2017, I returned to the Bell Springs section of the Florida Trail at a time of lower water conditions.
 This time, with proper gear for fording the creek, I hiked all the way to Big Shoals, and the trail report has been updated for the trail between Robinson Branch Falls and Big Shoals.

 Duration of Hike: 1:00

 Pros: Well-defined, easy trail; great river views not far from the trailhead

 Cons: Possibly deep ford on the way to Big Shoals

 Points of Interest: Robinson Branch Falls; Big Shoals

 Trail Blaze Color(s): Florida Trail - Blue